Dec. 10, 2018BarlisWedlick chosen for cover by Luxe Magazine for November/December issue

 Aug.
-10, 2018Principal Alan Barlis and Lead Interior Designer Elaine Santos have been invited to sit on a panel for Interior Design Magazine in October.
+10, 2018Principal Alan Barlis and Lead Interior Designer Elaine Santos sit on panel for Interior Design Magazine

 The panel will focus on Sustainable Luxury and is part of the 2-day Fall Market at the D&D Building in New York City.